pinkerton/katacoda-scenarios/final/3-02-update-serverless-yml-permissions.md

 We have to give our lambda permission to launch from an s3 event.
-Uncomment the following code to your serverless.yml.
+Copy the following code to your serverless.yml.

 ```yml
 # serverless.yml